FreudCat/vacation-planning-app/README.md

 ### What global problem is this trying to solve?
 How will this save us?

 Sorry, there is no global issue that this app could possibly solve.
 This is just a fun, personal project that lets me work with Webpack, APIs, responsive design, and an Express backend.
-Something to humbly do/learn because I enjoy doing/learning it.
+Something to humbly do/learn because I enjoy doing/learning it 🎈.

 <br />